xtreamsrl/xtream-ai-assignment-engineer/README.md

 He's looking for a **model that predicts a gem's worth based on its characteristics**.
 And, because Francesco's clientele is as demanding as he is, he wants the why behind every price tag.

-Create another Jupyter notebook where you develop and evaluate your model.
+Create a Jupyter notebook where you develop and evaluate your model.

 #### Challenge 2